-You’re getting traffic, the problem is you’re not getting any clicks or making any sales.
+You’re getting traffic, the problem is you’re not getting any clicks or sales.

 A successful affiliate marketing business runs like a well-oiled machine and if you’re getting traffic to your website but no clicks, sales and conversions then clearly something’s up.

-So we just have to check the common problem areas to help diagnose and fix the issue.
+But we don’t need to panic, it’s just a case of lifting the bonnet and checking the common problem areas to help diagnose and fix the issue.